How the rally works

 You photograph your bike’s speedo including your riding card, thus recording your “start” mileage.

 You will be released before 12pm and you will be handed your rally t-shirt by our staff.

-You ride away in whichever direction you wish, according to how you have plotted your route in advance.
+You ride away according to how you have plotted your route in advance.